Scabies: Scabies mite

 In the 18th century, Italian biologists Giovanni Cosimo Bonomo and Diacinto Cestoni (1637–1718) described the mite now called Sarcoptes scabiei, variety hominis, as the cause of scabies.
 Sarcoptes is a genus of skin parasites and part of the larger family of mites collectively known as scab mites.
-These organisms have eight legs as adults, and are placed in the same phylogenetic class (Arachnida) as spiders and ticks.
+These organisms have eight legs as adults and are placed in the same phylogenetic class (Arachnida) as spiders and ticks.

-S. scabiei mites are under 0.5 mm in size, but are sometimes visible as pinpoints of white.
+S. scabiei mites are under 0.5 mm in size; they are sometimes visible as pinpoints of white.
 Gravid females tunnel into the dead, outermost layer (stratum corneum) of a host's skin and deposit eggs in the shallow burrows.
 The eggs hatch into larvae in three to ten days.
 These young mites move about on the skin and molt into a "nymphal" stage, before maturing as adults, which live three to four weeks in the host's skin.
 Males roam on top of the skin, occasionally burrowing into the skin.
-In general, the total number of adult mites infesting a healthy hygienic person with noncrusted scabies is small, about 11 females in burrows, on average.
+In general, the total number of adult mites infesting a healthy hygienic person with non-crusted scabies is small, about 11 females in burrows, on average.

 The movement of mites within and on the skin produces an intense itch, which has the characteristics of a delayed cell-mediated inflammatory response to allergens.
 IgE antibodies are present in the serum and the site of infection, which react to multiple protein allergens in the body of the mite.
 Some of these cross-react to allergens from house dust mites.
-Immediate antibody-mediated allergic reactions (wheals) have been elicited in infected persons, but not in healthy persons; immediate hypersensitivity of this type is thought to explain the observed far more rapid allergic skin response to reinfection seen in persons having been previously infected (especially having been infected within the previous year or two).
+Immediate antibody-mediated allergic reactions (wheals) have been elicited in infected persons, but not in those not infected; immediate hypersensitivity of this type is thought to explain the observed far more rapid allergic skin response to reinfection seen in persons who have been infected previously, especially within the previous year or two.